Cadasta/cadasta-db/docs/README.md

 ##### Result

 Integer.
 The parcel is successfully created if an integer is returned.
-If nothing is returned, the parcel has not been created.

 ##### Example(s)